mohamedsaid5/fci-graduation-renting-system-api/Renting-System-Frontend/README.md

 # Renting System Frontend

-This is the React frontend for the Renting System project.
+This is the React frontend for the Renting System project, part of a full-stack graduation platform for apartment rentals.
+It provides a modern, responsive user interface for browsing, searching, and managing apartments, as well as user authentication and profile management.

+## Features
+- User registration and login
+- Browse, search, and filter apartments
+- View apartment details and photos
+- Save favorite apartments
+- User profile management
+- Responsive design for desktop and mobile
+- Integration with Django REST API backend

 ## Getting Started